-CES 2019 won’t be a big leap forward for TVs.
-Here’s why
+CES 2019 won't be a big leap forward for TVs.
+Here's why

 The consumer electronics industry has cycles.
-The yearly Consumer Electronics Show, held in Las Vegas in January, reveals where we are in this cycle.
+CES, the annual tech jamboree held in Las Vegas each January, reveals where we are in this cycle.
 Some years there are revolutions, like 4K TVs, quantum dots or OLED.

-Other years there are evolutions: A bigger TV or a thinner one.
+Other years there are evolutions: a bigger TV or a thinner one.
 Sometimes it's a new TV operating system.
-Certainly not flashy, but they're very important.
+Certainly not flashy, but they're important.
 Maybe it's a production model using new tech, but no cool world-changing prototypes.
-In these years, there's certainly interesting stuff, but there's less "wow."
+In these years, there's certainly interesting stuff, but there's less wow.

 2019 is looking to be an evolution year in TV technology.
 That's not to say such evolutions aren't important, just not as exciting as the revolutions.